openstack-k8s-operators/architecture/dt/uni02beta/README.md

 # Deployed Topology - Beta

-If you are looking for information on how to deploy the beta based DT, then please the [README](../../examples/dt/uni02beta/README.md) in the examples directory.
+If you are looking for information on how to deploy the beta based DT, then please review the [README](../../examples/dt/uni02beta/README.md) in the examples directory.

 This directory `dt/uni02beta/`, exists so that the